National Champions: Vanderbilt Commodores capture program’s second College World Series Title

-“I just wanted to give him a little rest,” said Paul.
+“I just wanted to give him a little rest,” Paul said after the game.
 “It was the first inning and it wasn’t like there was anything to really worry about.
 We all trust Mason.
 He’s going to give us a good outing.”

-“It was just a little break for me and a little reassurance,” said Hickman.
+“It was just a little break for me and a little reassurance,” Hickman said.

 Hickman had done his job thus far, limiting the damage to just one run.
 The Commodores offense, however, was showing no signs of life.

-That is, until Pat Demarco stepped up to the plate.
-Demarco led things off in the bottom of the second with a moonshot over the left field fence to award the Commodores with their first run of the game.
+That is, until Pat Demarco stepped up to the plate in the bottom of the second.
+Demarco led things off with a moonshot over the left field fence to award the Commodores with their first run of the game.

 Evidently, Demarco’s home run also gave Hickman more confidence, who struck out his fifth and sixth Wolverines in a one, two, three third inning.

-Just as he’s done multiple times this postseason, Stephen Scott delivered a dagger.
-The left fielder has hardly looked like six-hole hitter since the Commodores reached the biggest stage.
-Scott stepped in with poise, and lined a base hit up the middle, breaking the game open in the third.
-The base hit was good for two more runs, bringing the Vanderbilt lead up to 4-1 as the third inning came to a close.
+Then along cane Stephen Scott; just as he’s done multiple times this postseason, Scott delivered a dagger.
+The left fielder has hardly looked like six-hole hitter since the Commodores reached the biggest stage, as he stepped in with poise and lined a base hit up the middle, breaking the game open.
+The hit was good for two more runs, bringing the Vanderbilt lead up to 4-1 as the third inning came to a close.

 The Commodores’ lead had grown to 6-1 and the dominance was reflected in Hickman’s performance on the bump.
 Every time his trusty bats gave him insurance, he kept getting stronger.
 Hickman dazzled in the fifth, striking out his eighth and ninth victims and retiring all three opponents.
 He struck out one more in the sixth inning, his tenth of the game, and sent three more Wolverines to the pine in succession.